Team

 Manaswini Sarangi, Ph.D.

 I am examining how parental high-sugar consumption impacts offspring development.
 The primary question that I am working on is whether diet-induced metabolic changes in parents shifts key metabolic pathways and gene expression during early development of offspring.
 I hold a Ph.D. in Evolutionary and Organismal Biology from JNCASR, India.
 My long-term research interests are in finding mechanisms behind neurodevelopmental changes on nutritionally challenged food environments.
-Outside of research, I am busy parenting!
+Outside of research, I serve as an editorial assistant to the journal Developmental Biology, and I am busy parenting!

 Hayeon Sung, Ph.D.